twixesss/mouse-mover/readme.md

-## Mouse Mover
+### Mouse Mover for Windows
-Simple mouse mover.

-When activated, Mouse pointer moves 1 pixel in every 59 seconds.
+This lightweight tool keeps your system active by moving the mouse pointer 1 pixel every 59 seconds.

-You can see the status on your tasktray.
-Red means stopped, green means running.

-Do not close the terminal window.
-Just minimize it.
-Otherwise it stops.
+- Status Indicator:
+The task tray icon reflects the current status:

+  - 🟢 Green: Running (mouse movement active)
+  - 🔴 Red: Stopped

+- Features:
+  - Portable: No installation required.
+  - User-Friendly: No administrative privileges needed.

+Perfect for preventing system inactivity, screen lock, or sleep mode during work or presentations.